eikehmueller/ma32070/lectures/Notes.md

 $$
 X \in \mathcal{W}_h^{\times} = \mathcal{W}_h \times \mathcal{W}_h
 $$
 which encodes the mesh geometry.
+This idea is used in successful finite element libraries such as [Firedrake](https://www.firedrakeproject.org/).

 The space $\mathcal{W}_h^{\times}$ is a vector function space.
 Let $w=(w_0,w_1):\widehat{K}\rightarrow \mathbb{R}^2$ be a vector-valued function.
 Then the degrees of freedom $\lambda^\times$ of $\mathcal{W}^\times_h$ are given by: